W3rni0/TJCTF_2020/readme.md

 ```
 executing basestring in the server didn't return an error message so I determined
-that the enviroment is python 2, in this point I tried to check if I can read the
+that the enviroment is python 2, and so I tried to check if I can read a
-file flag.txt:
+file named flag.txt using python 2 I/O functions:
 ```
 ![](assets//images//timed_3.png)